DarkMarkZX/Bloodstained_RotN_SaveConverter/README.md

 --- PROGRAM USAGE ---

-The converter requires that the 64-Bit version of the Java SE Runtime Environment 13 (JRE 13) or newer is installed on your computer.
+To use the converter you need the 64-Bit version of the Java SE Runtime Environment 13 (JRE 13) or newer installed on your computer.
 The prebuilt version of the program consists of a .jar file (the application itself) and the "data" folder, which contains the following files:

   GOG_DLC.dat	-	DLC info extracted from a decrypted GOG save file.
 The provided .dat file
 					contains references to the following DLC packs: DLC_0001, DLC_0003, DLC_0004,